nz-social-wellbeing-agency/understanding_debt_and_debtors_to_government_3/README.md

 * **Definitions:** All the definitions of the inputs are found here.
 This folder contains subfolders for population definitions and measure definitions.
 These definitions can be used independently of this project.

-* **Analysis:** This folder contains all the R scripts for executing each stage of the analysis and constructing the resulting output table.
+* **Analysis:** This folder contains all the R scripts for executing each stage of the analysis.
 It also contains the R code for the 2019 - Student Loan Forecast model

+* **Output:** This folder contains the R script for constructing the resulting aggregated output table.

 Note that this project uses the Dataset Assembly Tool to simplify dataset preparation prior to analysis.
 Researchers interested in the tool itself are advised to see its separate GitHub project.
 Documentation for the Dataset Assembly Tool can be found on our [website](https://swa.govt.nz/publications/guidance/).
 Interested readers are advised to view both the primer and the training presentation.